hlian/hao.codes/_posts/2015-02-25-profunctors.md

       dimap :: (a -> b) -> (c -> d) -> p b c -> p a d
       ```

-The law is important, so let's restate it here: `dimap` distributes
+(The law is important, so let's restate it here: `dimap` distributes
 over function composition, where `f . g` splits into `g` and `f`
 whereas `h . i` splits into `h` and `i` (the other order).
 Presumably
 the functor laws combined with the first definition yields that type
+fsignature?[^messy])

-signature?[^messy] It is opaque to me at the moment, though
+The reconciliation is opaque to me.

 [^messy]: Messy authorial thought process here: Hask is the category where objects are Haskell types and the morphism from object _A_ to object _B_ is _A_ → _B_.
 And Hask<sup>op</sup> × Hask is also a category. `p` must be the functor from Hask<sup>op</sup> × Hask to Hask [laws and all] and ... so `p b c` and `p a d` must be the "destination" of that functor?
 The laws for `p` must imply and is implied by the law for `dimap` in that typeclass?
 I have a shaky knowledge of those laws and I don't know duals. ([Hask<sup>op</sup> is the "dual" of Hask.)